fereydouni/EasyML/README.md

 # EasyML
 Simple codes that accompany my blog posts about learning "Machine Learning - The easy way"!
-You can find structions and information on my weblog : "www.frdn.info".
+You can find the instruction and information on my weblog : "www.frdn.info".